 - Brake.
 If you spot a pothole but a car coming towards you means you have no choice but to ride it out, slowly apply your brakes as you get closer but release any pressure on the break before you hit it.
 Hitting a pothole with your brakes applied compresses your suspension worsening damage and increasing the risk of losing control as the front of your vehicle dips.

 - Accelerator.
-Release pressure on the accelerator so your vehicle rolls as nicely as it can over the hole, hopefully reducing the damage caused.
+Release pressure on the accelerator so your vehicle rolls as nicely as it can over the pothole, hopefully reducing the damage caused.

 - DO NOT SWERVE.
 That desperate last minute swerve will do more damage than good and could increase risk of collisions with other vehicles on the road.
 A cars suspension and alloy wheels will handle a straight impact alot better than a side on one.

 - 10 to 2.
 Remember your driving lessons?
+Did you cover dealing with potholes?
 Well imagine your instructor is next you and hold your hands in the correct 10 to 2 position, this is incredibly important when driving over a pesky pothole.

 It is important to note that if the council is not aware of the pothole or it has not been reported, you do not have a claim.